This post may contain affiliate links.

 Are you properly intrigued?
 Excellent.

 One of my favorite side hustles is an honest-to-God, work-from-home endeavor that almost anyone can do.
-I had zero formal training and am earning $500 to $600 a month, with a goal to do more.
+I had zero formal training and soon progressed to earning $500 to $600 a month.

 I’m talking about transcription.